sivizius/sucks/include/assembly/README.md

     will be included by *../assembly.flib*, so you have to add this file there.
   The second file contains the actual macros of the instruction set and should contain a destructor, so the macroinstructions of your instructionset is only available inside a `code`-block.
 If there are different versions of your instructionset you can add more files, that are similar to the second file.
+Consider to put all the different versions of the instructionset in a seperate directory, e.g. if your instructionset is *yourInstructionSet*, you create the file *yourInstructionSet.flib* and the directory *yourInstructionSet*.

 To add your instructionset to the list of availabe instructionsets you have to provide a macro like this:
 ```